The SMU Cary M. Maguire Center for Ethics and Public Responsibility

-The J. Erik Jonsson Ethics Award
+welcomes you to celebrate the 24th J. Erik Jonsson Ethics Award recipient, our founder

 The J. Erik Jonsson Ethics Award is named in honor of the public-spirited former mayor of Dallas.
 It is given to individuals who epitomize the spirit of moral leadership and public virtue.
 The founders of our nation foresaw that the ideal of liberty alone would not sustain our country unless accompanied by the concept of "public virtue," a sacrifice of self and resources for the public good.
 The Maguire Center is proud to present this award to people whose careers should be recognized, honored, and modeled.

 Gail G. Thomas (2014)

 Walter J. Humann (2012)

 Ruth Altshuler (2011)

 Bob Buford (2010)